Consensys/doc.web3signer/docs/Reference/Filecoin-API-Methods.md

 ## Filecoin.WalletSign

-Signs data using the supplied address.
+Signs the provided data using the private key belonging to the supplied Filecoin address.

 **Parameters**

-`DATA` : Filecoin address
+`String` : Filecoin address

-`DATA` : Data to sign
+`String` : Data to sign

 **Returns**